-During the six week exhibition period, Council used a number of engagement mechanisms to promote the exhibition and the opportunity to provide feedback on the draft LSPS and draft LHS.
+During the six week exhibition period, Council used a number of engagement mechanisms to promote the exhibition and the opportunity to provide feedback on the draft LSPS (including the ELS Review and Update) and draft LHS.
 These are outlined in Table 1, below.
 These mechanisms went beyond the statutory requirements of Schedule 1 of the EP&A Act and are consistent with the level of public participation associated with an LSPS - to 'inform' - as stipulated in Council's endorsed Community Engagement Strategy.